apache/cordova-js/README.md

 # Testing

-launch tests/index.html to run the suite of tests for each module / plugin.
+Launch test/index.html to run the suite of tests for each module / plugin.

 Coming soon, nodeJS running of tasks!

 Final testing should always be done with https://github.com/callback/callback-test

 # Integration